 8. Let out your inner romantic.
 Light candles at night.

 Switch to lighting candles at night when you have dinner or read before bed.
 Not only will the warm fire light improve your sleep, but it will also help keep your home warm.
 A $1 votive candle will burn for more than 12 hours.
-Buy a big box for less than $15 and you’ll be set for the winter.
+Buy a big box and you’ll be set for the winter.